 The Right Moment Is Now

-Also, don’t fall in the right moment trap.
+Also, don’t fall into the “Right Moment” Trap.

 You are never going to have enough savings to feel yourself “secure”.
 Your kids are never going to be old enough and, when they do, it might be too late.
-When you finish paying your mortgage, there will be another expense or loan to keep you tied to your 9 to 5 job.
+When you pay off your mortgage, there will be another expense or loan to keep you tied to your 9 to 5 job.

 Stop making excuses.
 There’s no such thing as too young or too old.